Tinnitus and Hyperacusis Treatment: New Science, Real Recovery

 - Over-Amplification of Sound: This compensatory mechanism can become maladaptive, leading to an over-amplification of incoming sounds.
 The brain, having adjusted to a higher gain, now perceives even normal-level sounds as too loud or even painful.

 - Development of Hyperacusis: As a result of this over-amplification, individuals develop hyperacusis, where ordinary sounds are perceived as uncomfortably or painfully loud.
-Over time, this leads to the psychological impact seen with moderate to severe hyperacusis.
+Over time, this leads to the behavioral changes seen with moderate to severe hyperacusis.

 Experimental studies supporting this model have shown that changes in the auditory pathway related to gain can occur due to various factors, including noise exposure, age-related changes, or brain wiring changes following auditory trauma.

 The problem with the central gain model is that the focus is only on the auditory system.
-This is the #1 misconception about tinnitus and hyperacusis.
-The underlying causes are much broader than just the hearing centers.
+This is the #1 misconception about hyperacusis and tinnitus.
+The underlying causes of increased sound sensitivity are much broader than just the gain in the hearing center.

 An compelling alternative explanation for hyperacusis is using chronic pain as a model.
-This approach is based on an understanding of “central sensitization”, the process by which acute pain becomes chronic pain in the brain [2].
+This approach is based “central sensitization”, the process by which acute pain becomes chronic pain in the brain [2].
 Central sensitization entails amplification of neural signaling within the central nervous system, caused by maladaptive brain wiring changes (i.e. “neuroplasticity”).

 The key initiating event in central sensitization is acute pain.
 This causes the release of inflammatory mediators in the nervous system.
 If these mediators persist for more than a few days, they can trigger brain wiring changes that lead to chronic pain.